yiil/final-apidocs/beta/api/opentypeextension_get.md

 ### Request body
 Do not supply a request body for this method.
 ### Response
-If successful, this method returns a `200 OK` response code and [extension](../resources/extension.md) object in the response body.
+If successful, this method returns a `200 OK` response code and [openTypeExtension](../resources/opentypeextension.md) object in the response body.
 ### Example
 ##### Request
 The first example references an extension by its name and gets the extension in the specified message.
 <!-- {
   "blockType": "request",
-  "name": "get_extension"
+  "name": "get_opentypeextension"
 }-->
 ```http
 GET https://graph.microsoft.com/beta/me/messages('AAMkAGE1M2IyNGNmLTI5MTktNDUyZi1iOTVl===')/extensions('Com.Contoso.Referral')